thecoreyford/Undergrad-Internship/artefacts/conductive printout/README.md

 # Conductive Print-Out Step-Sequencer

 ## Description
-A silver nano-particle printout controller was set to read the current state of conductivity coming from different "steps" of a sequencer.
+A silver nano-particle printed controller was sent 3v.
+You could then read the current state of conductivity coming from different "steps" of a sequencer depending on if a washer was conducting the current across.

 ## Demo
 [![Youtube Demo](http://img.youtube.com/vi/ymcYnj_GWfE/0.jpg)](http://www.youtube.com/watch?v=ymcYnj_GWfE)